Softwerkskammer-Linz/SocratesHomepage/content/history/2016/nutshell.md

 weight = 10
 title = "Socrates in a nutshell"

-url = "en/nutshell"
+url = "history/2016/en/nutshell"
 anchor = "nutshell"

 noreadmore = true
 lang = "en"
-groups = ["home"]
+groups = ["2016"]
 +++

-SoCraTes Days Linz is a two-day conference.
-On the first day there will be some workshops and on the second day is a open space conference about software craftsmanship and testing.
-It is entirely created by the participants with a facilitator who will guide through both days.
+SoCraTes Day Linz is a one-day open space conference about software craftsmanship and testing.
+It is entirely created by the participants with a facilitator who will guide through the day.

 <div class="row blocks">
 	<div class="three columns block">